aswen/vim-workshop/README.md

 #### Exercise 1: Getting familiar with some commands and the gui

 People are now listening to you for quite some time so it's time for their first steps.
 Let's summarize what we've learned so far.
 Let's see who knows the result of the commands on this slide.
+Then, of course a coffee break would be nice to have.

 #### More motions